chgodard/diva-hesperos/_posts/2023-06-06-hesperos-user-manual.md

 - *`show selected`*: if selected, only the selected label will be display on the layer; if not selected, all labels are displayed.

->*Remark*: a second option for filling has been added
+>A second option for filling has been added
 >1.
 Drawn the egde of a closed shape with the paint brush mode.
 >2.
 Double click to activate the fill bucket.
 >3.
 Click inside the closed area to fill it.